mcarvin8/apex-code-coverage-transformer/README.md

 The `apex-code-coverage-transformer` is a Salesforce CLI plugin to transform the Apex Code Coverage JSON files created during deployments and test runs into the Generic Test Coverage Format (XML).
 This format is accepted by static code analysis tools like SonarQube.

-This plugin requires [git](https://git-scm.com/downloads) to be installed and that it can be called using the command `git`.

 This plugin supports code coverage metrics created for Apex Classes and Apex Triggers.
 This also supports multiple package directories as listed in your project's `sfdx-project.json` configuration, assuming unique file-names are used in your package directories.

 This plugin is intended for users who deploy their Apex codebase from a git-based repository and use SonarQube for code quality.
 This plugin will work if you run local tests or run all tests in an org, including tests that originate from installed managed and unlocked packages.
 SonarQube relies on file-paths to map code coverage to the files in their file explorer interface.
 Since files from managed and unlocked packages aren't retrieved into git-based Salesforce repositories, these files cannot be included in your SonarQube scans.
 If your Apex code coverage JSON output includes managed/unlocked package files, they will not be added to the coverage XML created by this plugin.
 A warning will be printed for each file not found in a package directory in your git repository.
 See [Errors and Warnings](https://github.com/mcarvin8/apex-code-coverage-transformer?tab=readme-ov-file#errors-and-warnings) for more information.